fosstodon/hub/_posts/2022/2022-08-05-five-years-of-fosstodon.md

 permalink: /five-years-of-fosstodon/
 layout: post
 ---
 On 01 August 2017 at 21:59 UTC, Fosstodon went live with its very first user, yours truly...[@kev](https://fosstodon.org/@kev).
-This followed my frustration with the many changes to Google+, Google's attempt at a social network, and my primary social network at the time.
+This followed my frustration with the many changes to Google+, Google's attempt at a social network, which was my primary social network at the time.

 It seemed to me that things were going downhill with every interation of Google+ and the writing was on the wall.
 It simply wasn't as good as it used to be.
-So I wrote a post asking my followers on G+ if they knew of any alternatively I could test.
+So I wrote a post asking my followers on G+ if they knew of any alternatives I could test.

 I soon got a reply from someone who had become a friend over the 6 or so years that I had been on Google+, [Mike Stone](https://fosstodon.org/@mike).
 He said he'd been playing around with this little known Twitter clone, Mastodon.